Applications deadline 31 August 2022

 - If the candidate chosen for the fellowship cannot take up their place in the programme, the next candidate on the list will be considered.

-- The candidate and Paediatric Rheumatology Training Centre contact person will then arrange all the details of the fellowship, with support from the EMERGE group where necessary.
+- Following a successful application, the candidate and Paediatric Rheumatology Training Centre contact person will then arrange all the details of the fellowship, with support from the EMERGE group where necessary.

 Each bursary includes 1,000 euro for travel assistance and 1,000 euro per month for living expenses (max 7,000 euro total per candidate).

-Selected candidates would be announced 6th of December 2017
+- Selected candidates would be announced during YIM 2022 meeting